annawhitney/wheretolive/README.md

 # wheretolive

-A hacky PHP tool to compare city and job data.
+A tool to compare city and job data.

+Soon to live at wheretolive.us!